3BRS/sylius-admin-simple-layout-plugin/README.md

     </a>
 </h1>

-## Usage
+## Purpose

+Reconstructed easy-to-use Sylius 1 admin Twig layout `@SyliusAdmin/layout.html.twig` for Sylius 2.

-Inject your custom content into admin template to get your content with Sylius 2 admin menu, header and footer.
+_Injects your custom content into admin template to get your content with Sylius 2 admin menu, header and footer._

 ## Installation